django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 ## Check your learning

-* If you are the first person to finish an attack, send a PM to Jacinda and WIlliam with a link to your work and the number from the slide heading.
+* If you are the first person to finish an attack, send a PM to Jacinda and William with a link to your work and the number from the slide heading.
 Once confirmed, announce in your team stream that you've successfully exploited this vulnerability.
 * Other people in your group should now turn to you for verification of vulnerability completion!